cjlee112/gitpublish/doc/tutorials/intro.rst

 =========================================================
-Tutorial: Using Gitpublish to publish to a WordPress Blog
+Tutorial: Using Gitpublish to publish to a Blog
 =========================================================

 Creating a Git branch to manage your WordPress blog